-If you are currently using CentOS 8, you will have to find an alternative operating system.
-This is because its end-of-life cycle has been cut short in December 2021.
-But if you use CentOS 7, you do not have to take any action right now.
-This is because CentOS 7 will reach its End-of-Life on June 30th, 2024.
+So, if you are currently using CentOS 8, you will have to find an alternative operating system.
+This is because its end-of-life cycle was cut short in December 2021.
+However, if you use CentOS 7, you can wait to take action, as CentOS 7 will reach its end of life on June 30, 2024.

-Red Hat will not release any new CentOS distributions, only CentOS Stream.
-Therefore, CentOS will no longer be a stable point distribution but a rolling release.
+To clarify, Red Hat will not release any new CentOS versions, only CentOS Stream.
+Therefore, CentOS will no longer be a stable point distribution but a rolling release one.
 In addition, the announcement clearly stated that CentOS Stream is not a replacement for CentOS Linux.

-As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc.
+As a standalone, community-driven project, AlmaLinux is a 1:1 binary-compatible fork of RHEL and enjoys $1M in annual sponsorship from CloudLinux Inc.

 With ten years of experience building a hardened CentOS Linux for data centers and hosting companies, the company brings deep technical knowledge of enterprise infrastructure, kernel development, and open-source software to the project.